 Swallow this: if you’re experiencing back pain, your diet could play a key role in reducing it.
 Specifically, experts say that following an anti-inflammatory diet, based on the Mediterranean model, could significantly reduce your pain symptoms.

 As you look to your diet for pain relief, it’s important to think about what foods to avoid and what foods to integrate into your meals.
 We’ll give you the naughty and nice food lists below!

-Forget processed foods
+Forget processed foods to treat back pain

 Processed foods are a big no-no. That’s because they’re packed with inflammatory triggers.
 Generally speaking, to prevent pain symptoms, you should try to eliminate processed foods and replace them with whole foods instead, which have nutritional value.
 The top inflammatory triggers in processed foods include: